-The Year of the Rooster is coming up for 2017 and, as usual, Chinese New Year in London will be one of the most exciting events in January, full of colour, noise and dragons.
-Chinatown will once again be bulging with decorations and dancers to mark the start of the Chinese New Year (it begins on January 28 2017, but the main parade through central London takes place on January 29 2017).
+The Year of the Dog is coming up for 2018 and, as usual, Chinese New Year in London will be one of the most exciting events in February, full of colour, noise and dragons.
+Chinatown will be bulging with decorations and dancers to mark the start of the Chinese New Year (it begins on Friday February 16 2018).

-Everyone is welcome to join the party, of course, but if you’re hoping for a delicious meal at one of London's top Chinese restaurants, you'll definitely need to book ahead, as things get busy – like, really busy.
+Remember, if you’re hoping for a meal at one of the best restaurants in Chinatown during the parade, you'll need to book ahead, as things seriously busy.